tamberg/iotgauge/README.md

 * [YalerESP8266WiFiServer.zip](https://bitbucket.org/yaler/yalercontrib/downloads/YalerESP8266WiFiServer.zip) library for remote access
 * [IoTGaugeWebService.ino](https://bitbucket.org/tamberg/iotworkshop/raw/tip/ESP8266/IoTGaugeWebService/IoTGaugeWebService.ino) source code for Adafruit Feather HUZZAH / ESP8266

+# Step 0: Getting started

+How to set up the Arduino development environment and run your first program on the Adafruit Feather HUZZAH.

-## Installing the Arduino IDE
+## Install the Arduino IDE
-Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) from Arduino.cc, if you don't have it yet.
+Install the [Arduino.cc IDE](https://www.arduino.cc/en/Main/Software) v1.6.4 or newer, if you don't have it yet.

-## Installing the CP2104 USB driver
+## Install the CP2104 USB driver
 Install the [USB driver](https://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) for Adafruit Feather HUZZAH / CP2104.

-## Adding the ESP8266 board to the Arduino IDE
+## Add the ESP8266 board to the Arduino IDE
 Follow [this Adafruit tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide#install-the-esp8266-board-package) to add the Adafruit Feather HUZZAH / ESP8266 board package.

+## Upload the Blink example to the Adafruit Feather HUZZAH

+In the Arduino IDE, open _File > Examples > Basic > Blink_ then click the uploiad icon.
+An LED should now blink.

+### Step 1: Laser-cutting and assembling the IoT Gauge

+##

+### Step 2: Uploading the IoT Gauge Web service Arduino code

+##

+### Step 3: Testing the Arduino Web service with Curl

+##

+### Step 4: Connecting the IoT Gauge to the IFTTT Maker channel

+##

+### Step 5: Creating a IFTTT Do button for the IoT Gauge

 ##